 - While that cooks, dice the pepper and onion and toss them in a large frying pan, cooking over medium heat for 5 minutes.
 It doesn’t need to fully cook, just soften them a bit.

-- Once the quinoa is cooked, stir in the salsa, black beans, corn, peppers, and onions.
+- Once the quinoa is cooked, stir in the salsa, black beans, corn, peppers, onions, garlic, cumin, and chipotle.

 - Add to a glass baking dish and sprinkle the cheese on top.

-- Bake at 400 for 10 minutes, or until the cheese has melted.
+- Cover with foil and bake for 15 minutes, or until the cheese has melted.

-- Top with avocado and cilantro and serve.
+- Top with cilantro and avocado, if using.

-All in all this recipe came together really easily and it was still healthy & delicious!
+This recipe comes together really easily but it’s still healthy & delicious!
 Alex and I actually split this up into two smaller casserole dishes and decided to save one for the weekend.
 This is definitely a good one for leftovers if you don’t eat it all at once.
-If you’re curious about the calories, click here for the nutritional information.
-Each serving (not including guacamole/avocado) has just over 300 calories, plus 14g of protein and 10g of fiber.

 Want to make this recipe even easier?
 Make your quinoa in a rice cooker ahead of time!